 Signal Filtering with Python

-It’s time for a lecture.
-I’ve been spending a lot of time creating a DIY dlectrocardiogram and it produces fairly noisy signals.
-I’ve spent some time and effort researching the best ways to clean-up these signals, and the results are incredibly useful!
-Therefore, I’ve decided to lightly document these results in a blog entry.
+I’ve been spending a lot of time creating a DIY ECGs which produce fairly noisy signals.
+I have researched the ways to clean-up these signals, and the results are very useful!
+I document some of these findings here.

-The key is the FFT (Fast Fourier Transformation) algorithm which can get pretty intimidating to research at first!
-I’ll simplify this process.
-Let’s say you have a trace with repeating sine-wave-shaped noise.
-The output of the FFT transformation of the signal is the breakdown of the signal by frequency.
-Check out this FFT trace of a noisy signal from a few posts ago (top graph).
+One method of reducing noise uses the FFT (Fast Fourier Transformation) and its inverse (iFFT) algorithm.
+Let’s say you have a trace with repeating sine-wave noise.
+The output of the FFT is the breakdown of the signal by frequency.
+Check out this FFT trace of a noisy signal from a few posts ago.
 High peaks represent frequencies which are common.
 See the enormous peak around 60 Hz?
-(Hz means “per second” by the way, so 60 Hz is a sine wave that repeats 60 times a second) That’s from my AC noise.
-Other peaks (shown in colored bands) are other electromagnetic noise sources, such as wireless networks, TVs, telephones, and your computer processor.
-The heart produces changes in electricity that are very slow (the heartbeat is about 1 Hz, or 1 beat per second), so if we can eliminate all of the sine waves with frequencies higher than what we want to isolate we can get a pretty clear trace.
-This is called a band-stop filter (we block-out certain bands of frequencies) A band-pass filter is the opposite, where we only allow frequencies which are below (low-pass) or above (high-pass) a given frequency.
+That’s noise from AC power lines.
+Other peaks (shown in colored bands) are other electromagnetic noise sources, such as wireless networks, TVs, telephones, and maybe my computer.
+The heart produces changes in electricity that are very slow (a heartbeat is about 1 Hz), so if we can eliminate higher-frequency sine waves we can get a pretty clear trace.
+This is called a band-stop filter (we block-out certain bands of frequencies).
+A band-pass filter is the opposite, where we only allow frequencies which are below (low-pass) or above (high-pass) a given frequency.
 By eliminating each of the peaks in the colored regions (setting each value to 0), then performing an inverse fast Fourier transformation (going backwards from frequency back to time), the result is the signal trace (seen as light gray on the bottom graph) with those high-frequency sine waves removed! (the gray trace on the bottom graph).
 A little touch-up smoothing makes a great trace (black trace on the bottom graph).

-Here’s some Python code to get you started in cleaning-up your noisy signals!
+Here’s some Python code you may find useful.
 The image below is the output of the Python code at the bottom of this entry.
-This python file requires that test.wav (~700kb) (an actual ECG recording of my heartbeat) be saved in the same folder.
-Brief descriptions of each portion of the graph will follow.
+This python file requires that ecg.wav (an actual ECG recording of my heartbeat) exist in the same folder.

 import numpy, scipy, pylab, random